-In case you like to immerse yourself in the historical roots of a foreign country, you should consider visiting a few of these historical sites while on vacation in Grand Anse.
+In case you like to immerse yourself in the historical roots of foreign countries, you might enjoy visiting some of these historical attractions while on vacation in Grand Anse.

 If you are looking to do some sight-seeing, visit Fort George.
 It is located in downtown St. George, 1.8 mi.
 North of central Grand Anse.
 Completed by the British in 1710, Fort George served to protect St. George's City from attack.
 Today, only some portions of the fort is open to the public, with the other part serving as offices for the Royal Grenada Police Force.

-Another landmark that often intrigues visitors is Fort Frederick.
-It is located within St. George's, 2.2 mi.
+Many travelers also choose to visit Fort Frederick.
+It is found within St. George's, 2.2 mi.
 Northeast of central Grand Anse.
 Fort Frederick was built in the late 1700's by the French after they took the island from the British.
 While its history may not be particularly unique, the ruins offer a bit of intrigue, and the views from the top are fantastic.

 Westerhall Rum Distillery: This old distillery is home to various artifacts and relics of the old Grenada, before tourism was the major industry.
 The site features a variety of presentations on the rum making process, as well as a few samples.

-Be sure to look through the following chart for a list of historic sites near Grand Anse.
+Check out this table for a listing of historic sites near Grand Anse.